course-details-portlet

 1. Skills training.
 75% attendance requirements on laboratory work.
 It is mandatory to be present at the laboratory activities at the time these are carried out.
 Refer to the semester plan for the course.

-2. 4 assignments / tests that cover selected learning outcomes formulations and / or reports (oral, digital or written) No compensatory work is given for lack of mandatory presence.
+2. Assignments / tests / activities that cover selected learning outcome formulations and / or reports (oral, digital or written) from fieldwork / field trips / practice and laboratory work according to semester plan.
+No compensatory work is given for lack of mandatory presence.
 Mandatory work requirements are assessed as approved / not approved.

 Assessments are given as 2 partial assessments:

 Partial assessments may be retaken or improved individually.
 All sub-assessments must be passed in order to obtain a passing grade in the course.
-It is possible to appeal a grade on given parts of the assessment (not oral examination).
+It is possible to appeal a grade given on parts of the assessment (not oral/practical examination).

 Specific conditions